quangvantiepp/learn_frontend/english-opic/music.md

 My hobbies are watching movies, listening to music, and traveling.
 Currently, I work at Samsung Electronics Vietnam, when I work.
 I need to contact and communicate with colleagues from other countries so English is very important to me.
-Today I came here to take an English test to improve my English skills.
-Which will help me work better.
+Today I came here to take an English test to improve my English skills, Which will help me work better.
 Thank you.

 ### 1. MUSIC